tetris245/ULTRAbc/README.md

 Changes for future version

+* Added the 'Also check Descriptions' parameter in Chat Search
+  - Note 1: This feature is experimental, as it seems to be limited to a few characters and can fail
-* Added the 'Also check Descriptions' parameter in Chat Search - Note: When this parameter is checked, the links to rooms from friendlist will not work
+  - Note 2: When this parameter is checked, the links to rooms from friendlist will not work
 * Restored the Extensions button in Main Hall while keeping the Preferences button
 * Restored the xmenu command and the Extensions button in chat rooms
 * Optimised the message and sleep commands